-"Who can be used for a cord blood unit stored in a family bank?" is one of the frequent questions addressed by the future parents considering to collect and storeat birth of their child.
+"For who can be used a cord blood unit stored in a family bank?" is one of the frequent questions addressed by the future parents considering to collect and storeat birth of their child.

 Before diving into a detailed presentation of this topic is very important to highlight the following 4 basic principles: